bitplane/bitplane.net/dev/python/dockershit/index.md

 ### ⚠️ IT EDITS DOCKERFILES SO USE SOURCE CONTROL ⚠️

 By default it'll create or append to a `Dockerfile` in your pwd.
-Earlier versions also delete stuff, current ones might comment things out.
+Each proposed instruction is tested as a transaction: if it breaks the build, the previous file is restored byte-for-byte before the failed instruction is added as a comment.
 Don't say you weren't warned.

 ```bash
 uvx dockershit ubuntu:latest
 ```

+It uses Podman when available, falling back to Docker.
+Choose one explicitly with `--engine podman` or `--engine docker`.

 * 🔢 type some commands, then `exit` or `quit`
 * 👀 look in your pwd for a `Dockerfile`, notice the `RUN` lines - they're the